 Dr. Thompson says he doesn’t do his job in isolation.
 He relies on his team of nurses, physical therapists, pharmacists, social workers, registered dietitians, and other cancer specialists.
-“Doctors can’t answer all phone calls in real time, so the notion of teamwork becomes very important where patients are concerned,” says Dr. Thompson.
+“The notion of teamwork becomes very important where cancer patients are concerned,” says Dr. Thompson.

 “An attractive feature of working at SCCA is my ability to have dual careers,” Dr. Thompson says.
 “I have the thrill of discovery and can see the significance of our work when I see it as part of treatment.
 Our research creates hope and possibility.”

-He and Dr. Byrd lead clinical research efforts focusing on novel therapies such as cancer immunotherapy, specially activated lymphocytes and cytokines, and the use of stem cell transplants for kidney cancer and melanoma.
+He leads clinical research efforts focusing on novel therapies such as cancer immunotherapy, specially activated lymphocytes and cytokines, and the use of stem cell transplants for kidney cancer and melanoma.
 “Cytokines are molecules that stimulate a person’s immune system to harness his or her immune cells to fight cancer,” explains Dr. Thompson.
 One goal is to find faster, better ways to isolate and grow tumor-specific T cells and to develop ways to get rid of tumors without increasing side effects.

 T cell and cytokines investigations, as well as earlier work with gene therapy, are subjects of the more than 100 scientific articles Dr. Thompson has authored or co-authored on cancer treatment.
 He has also written 10 book chapters, and reviews of state-of-the-art research and cancer treatment.